MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityWater/WaterBasin.md

 ms.author: cdmditeam
 ---

-# Water basin in CloudforSustainabilityWaterDataModel(WaterBasin)
+# Water basin in Sustainability water (WaterBasin)

 Describes the details of the basin from which water is being withdrawn by an entity\.